The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Article 39(e) and (f): This directs the state to make sure that children are not abused and that their childhoods are safeguarded against exploitation.

 • Juvenile Justice (Care and Protection of Children) Act, 2015: The JJ Act is a crucial law governing juvenile justice in India.
 The primary focus is to establish a comprehensive framework for the care, protection, and rehabilitation of children involved in legal proceedings, as well as those who genuinely require care and safety.
-Key features of the JJ Act, 2015 include
+Key features of the JJ Act, 2015, include:

 • Fostering and Adoption: The Act also outlines provisions for the care and protection of children who are orphaned, homeless, abandoned, or in need of care, promoting adoption and foster care initiatives.

-• The Bharatiya Nyaya Sanhita(BNS), 2023: Although the BNS doesn't directly address the matters of Juvenile Justice, it is concerned when a juvenile is on trial in an adult court.
-It specifies the penal laws for crimes, including those committed by a person under the age of 16 or above in cases of heinous crimes.
+• The Bharatiya Nyaya Sanhita (BNS), 2023: Although the BNS doesn't directly address the matters of Juvenile Justice, it is concerned when a juvenile is on trial in a Children's Court.
+It specifies the penal laws for crimes, including those committed by a person aged 16-18 in cases of heinous crimes.
+Section 20 and 21 of the BNS specify that the children above the age of 7 and below the age of 12 who have not attained sufficient maturity of understanding will not be considered as offenders.

-• The Protection of Children from Sexual Offences Act, 2012: The POCSO Act is made to protect children from sexual Offences and establishes special protocols for their safeguards during the investigations and trials.
-This Act is not limited to juvenile offenders but also includes recommendations on dealing with cases involving child victims and offenders.
+• The Protection of Children from Sexual Offences Act (POCSO), 2012: The POCSO Act is made to protect children under the age of 18 from sexual Offences and establishes special protocols for their safeguards during the investigations and trials.

-• The Bharatiya Nagarik Suraksha Sanhita(BNSS), 2023: The BNSS applies to all criminal cases in the country, including those regarding juveniles.
+• The Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023: The BNSS applies to all criminal cases in the country, including those regarding juveniles, but only where the JJ Act is silent.
 However, procedures for juveniles are done separately through JJBs.
 The BNSS advocates for laws governing police procedures for managing juveniles and ensuring their rights during detention, investigation, and trial proceedings.
+Additionally, the JJ Act, being a special law, will always override BNSS, which is a general law.

 • Juvenile Justice Institutions